frapplecat/pyfun/README.md

 * **Expected** - when progressing through the game each section would be easy to follow.
 * **Testing** - I deployed the game to Heroku.
 * **Result** - once loaded some of the sections seemed a bit cramped, new lines appearing directly underneath the preceding lines.
-* **Fix** - I changed the code to add line spaces between the sections of the game to spread them out an making it easier on the eye.
+* **Fix** - I changed the code to add line spaces and a clear_screen() function where necessary to help the flow of the game and make it easier on the eye.

 ---